awsdocs/amazon-rds-user-guide/doc_source/USER_VPC.WorkingWithRDSInstanceinaVPC.md

 ## Working with a DB Instance in a VPC<a name="Overview.RDSVPC.Create"></a>

 Here are some tips on working with a DB instance in a VPC:
-+ Your VPC must have at least one subnet in at least two of the Availability Zones in the region where you want to deploy your DB instance\.
++ Your VPC must have at least two subnets\.
+These subnets must be in two different Availability Zones in the region where you want to deploy your DB instance\.
 A subnet is a segment of a VPC's IP address range that you can specify and that lets you group instances based on your security and operational needs\.
 + If you want your DB instance in the VPC to be publicly accessible, you must enable the VPC attributes *DNS hostnames* and *DNS resolution*\.
 + Your VPC must have a DB subnet group that you create \(for more information, see the next section\)\.
 You create a DB subnet group by specifying the subnets you created\.
 Amazon RDS uses that DB subnet group and your preferred Availability Zone to select a subnet and an IP address within that subnet to assign to your DB instance\.
 + Your VPC must have a VPC security group that allows access to the DB instance\.